clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 # Prologue

+ am a student who decided to complete a [master's degree in Digital Investigation and Identification](https://www.unil.ch/esc/fr/home/menuinst/enseignement/masters/msc-investigation-numerique.html) at the University of Lausanne.
+As part of this, I had to choose a personal practical lab theme for which I would take time to practice my theoretical knowledge, produce something useful, and maybe publish my results.
+Recently out of an internship in an Office of Police where I found myself having to review manually some Facebook profiles, I chose to try and write a script automating the processing and output of some basic visualizations of Facebook GDPR data to help investigators grab a general idea of one’s Facebook profile and its content without having to put too much work into it.
+That way, they can have leads about which people are the most involved in the Facebook activity of the user, and to which extent the user is active on Facebook.
+Unusual activity will also hopefully be easily detected based on the visualizations produced.
+That information can be used to orient the investigation and help prioritize the actions taken.

+# GDPR what?
-The GDPR law (General Data Protection Regulation) is "a regulation in EU law on data protection and privacy in the European Union and the European Economic Area.
-The GDPR's primary aim is to give individuals control over their personal data (...).
-Data subjects have the right to request a portable copy of the data collected by a controller in a common format, and the right to have their data erased under certain circumstances."
+The GDPR law (General Data Protection Regulation) is “a regulation in EU law on data protection and privacy in the European Union and the European Economic Area.
+The GDPR’s primary aim is to give individuals control over their personal data (…).
+Data subjects have the right to request a portable copy of the data collected by a controller in a common format, and the right to have their data erased under certain circumstances.”
 [Wikipedia](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)

 It is in this context that Facebook makes available all the data collected on a user via the interface of his account settings, and it is this data that I decided to analyze.

-## About me

-I am a student who decided to complete a [master's degree in Digital Investigation and Identification](https://www.unil.ch/esc/fr/home/menuinst/enseignement/masters/msc-investigation-numerique.html) at the University of Lausanne.
-As part of this, I had to choose a personal practical lab theme for which I would take time to practice my theoretical knowledge, produce something useful, and maybe publish my results.
-After the success my colleagues and I had with our _Eat safely in Chicago_ project performed as part of the EPFL course intituled "Applied Data Analysis" (you will find our amazing results in [the first post of this blog](https://clairebilat.github.io/forensic-data-stories/2019-12-20-food-chicago/)), I could not refrain myself to make everything about data analysis once again.
-Recently out of an internship in an Office of Police where I found myself having to review manually some Facebook profiles, I chose to try and write a script automating the processing and output of some basic visualizations of Facebook GDPR data to help investigators grab a general idea of one's Facebook profile and its content without having to put too much work into it.

-## About the databases used

-The dataset used is the one I downloaded from Facebook containing a copy of my information.
-You can find yours following these steps :
+You can find yours following these steps:

 1. First, go to [Facebook](https://www.facebook.com/) and log in.
 Then, click on the `Account` button.